What is the most effective therapy for trauma?

-One of the most common treatments for PTSD is cognitive behavioral therapy (CBT).
-This type of therapy works to help people with PTSD understand and change their thoughts and behaviors.
+This type of therapy works by helping people with PTSD understand and change their thoughts and behaviors.
 CBT is based on a series of sessions in which a therapist will talk to the person with PTSD to help them identify and overcome their emotions.
 Exposure therapy is another commonly used treatment for PTSD.
+This type of therapy aims to help people with PTSD deal with their trauma-related memories in a controlled environment.

 Ruth Bupp